 Get ready to dance in the sand to more than 100 hours of musical entertainment featuring a lineup of national, regional, and local acts.
 There will be musical acts to please all ears, with two stages offering non-stop music for four days.
 You’ll tap your feet to blues, Motown, classic rock, jazz, country, and even more styles of music.

 Art lovers can peruse arts and crafts at more than 150 booths.
 From paintings and pottery to jewelry, you’ll discover fine art and unique crafts from local creators.
 It’s a great place to score a gift for that hard-to-buy-for person in your life or treat yourself to something special.
 Kids can participate in a myriad of activities in the Children's Activity Village, including face-painting, a bubble truck, airbrush tattoos, and much more.

 Don’t forget to enter the annual sand sculpture contest with your family!
 On Saturday, teams will head to the sand to see who can create the best sand sculpture.
 The winners of each category will win cash prizes and, of course, bragging rights!

 Lace up your running shoes and plan on joining runners and walkers at the starting line of the two races.
 Participants can enter the 10K and 5K races to help work off some of the great food at the festival.
 All net proceeds of the Run will be donated to Coastal Baldwin Education Enrichment, benefiting the local Gulf Shores and Orange Beach public schools.

-For further questions and information on becoming a vendor during the festival, please visit the Chamber of Commerce site.
+For further questions and information on becoming a vendor during the festival, please visit the Shrimp Fest site.

 Savor fresh from the Gulf seafood at the Annual National Shrimp Festival during this four-day event in October that attracts over 300,000 people.
 The festival plays host to musical entertainment featuring a lineup of national, regional and local acts.